mikedewar/resume/README.md

 major products: a corporate fraud detection service for the BACS system and an anti-money laundering service for the Faster Payments system, both due to be rolled out in NAM and APAC.

+- **Consumer Fraud Risk: https://www.bloomberg.com/news/articles/2023-07-05/mastercard-s-ai-tool-helps-nine-british-banks-tackle-scams** Financial Crime Solutions, Mastercard.
+  2022-.
+Consumer Fraud Risk provides a pre-payment API to detect scams on bank to bank payments.
+The Bloomberg article above describes the product my team and I developed, built and deployed in the years up to 2022.
+Its used by the major UK banks, with TSB estimating it will save the UK economy £100M per year.
 - **Trace Financial Crime: https://www.vocalink.com/news-insights/case-studies/case-study-mits/** Financial Crime Solutions, Mastercard.
   2016-.
 Trace detects money laundering over instant payments networks.
 This report details a study my team and I executed in 2016, which we subsequently turned into a working